titu1994/Super-Resolution-using-Generative-Adversarial-Networks/README.md

 expect the code to drastically change over commits.

 Some things I am currently trying out:
-- [x] Training the discriminator model seperately properly.
+- [x] Training the discriminator model separately properly.
+- [ ] Properly train SRGAN (SR ResNet + VGG + Discriminator) model.
 - [ ] Fix the pixel grid formation when upscaling the image.
-- [ ] Replacing the 2 deconv layers for a Sub-Pixel Convolution layer.
-Note that since this is different from the original implementation, I will use a different set of build and fit methods.
+- [x] Replacing the 2 deconv layers for a Sub-Pixel Convolution layer.
-- [ ] Convert this model into an auto encoder style upsampling model.
-Such models learn very fast and as the discussion below shows, the outputs are almost exactly the same.
-Note that I will be using a different set of functions to create such a model, as it deviates from the original model.
+- [ ] Improve docs & instructions
+- [ ]

 # Discussion
 There is an ongoing discussion at https://github.com/fchollet/keras/issues/3940 where I detail some of the outputs and attempts to correct